-Undergraduate students may count up to six hours of course work toward the MBA degree for undergraduate credit.
+Undergraduate students may count up to six hours of undergraduate course work toward the MBA degree.
 The program effectively reduces the number of credit hours needed for the MBA degree from 36 to 30.

 The following 12 hours of required business courses must be completed for provisional admission to the MBA degree program: